Battle of Shanghai: Air operations

 The frontline fighter aircraft of the Chinese Air Force at the beginning of full-scale hostilities consisted primarily of Curtiss Hawk IIs and Hawk IIIs (many license-built at the CAMCO plant at the Jianqiao Airbase) and the Boeing P-26 Model 281 Peashooter.
 The Chinese pilots in particular used the Hawk IIIs in various multi-role combat operations against Imperial Japanese positions in and around Shanghai, while the P-26 primarily provided escort cover.

-On August 14, the ROCAF bombed the Japanese Navy flagship Izumo.
-In what became known as "Black Saturday", bombs from ROCAF aircraft fell in the Shanghai International Settlement.
-While the Chinese pilots were instructed not to fly over the Shanghai International Settlement, the Japanese flagship was berthed right in front of it in what may amount to using the civilian enclave as a human shield; 700-950 Chinese and foreign civilians were killed outright, with a total of 3,000 of civilian deaths and injuries resulting from the accidental release of the bombs, with most of the death occurring at the Great World entertainment centre, where civilian refugees had gathered after fleeing from the fighting.
+On August 14, 1937, the ROCAF bombed the Japanese Navy flagship Izumo.
+But in what became known as "Black Saturday", bombs from ROCAF aircraft fell in the Shanghai International Settlement.
+While the Chinese pilots were instructed not to fly over the Shanghai International Settlement, the Japanese flagship was berthed right in front of it; 700–950 Chinese and foreign civilians were killed outright, with a total of 3,000 of civilian deaths and injuries resulting from the accidental release of the bombs, with most of the death occurring at the Great World entertainment centre, where civilian refugees had gathered after fleeing from the fighting.

 The bombing was not an intended attack on the International Settlement: the four errant bombs were intended for the Japanese cruiser Izumo, which was moored nearby in the Whangpoo (Huangpu) river, adjacent to the Bund.
 Two exploded in Nanking Road and two in front of the Great World Amusement Centre on Avenue Edward VII, killing an estimated 2,000 shoppers and passers-by.

 Japanese planes responded to the attack on Izumo and the 4th Flying Group of the ROCAF, based in Henan, under the command of Captain Gao Zhihang (高志航), shot down six Japanese planes, while suffering zero losses.
-(In 1940 the government announced August 14 would be Air Force Day to raise the morale of the Chinese populace.)
+(In 1940 the government announced August 14, 1937, would be Air Force Day to raise the morale of the Chinese populace.)
 From August 15 to 18, the Chinese fought the numerically superior Japanese air force in intense air battles that saw two Japanese squadrons destroyed.
 China was fighting the air war with every airplane in its possession, some of them purchased second-hand from various countries.
 It was not able to produce any planes of its own to replace those lost in combat and was always running low on replacement parts and supplies.

 Japan, in contrast, had a robust aviation industry able to design and manufacture technologically advanced planes and could easily make good their losses.
 Thus, it was impossible for China to sustain an air war with Japan, however, the Chinese Air Force were given a much-needed lifeline with many new replacement fighter aircraft under the new Sino-Soviet Treaty as the initial inventory of American-made aircraft were gradually lost through attrition.
-In the Shanghai campaign, the ROCAF is said to have shot down 85 Japanese airplanes and sunk 51 ships, while losing 91 of its own airplanes, just under half of its entire air force at the time.